ICC imaging of ioSensory Neurons - consistent, pure and easy to use sensory neurons for animal-free toxicology studies and chronic pain research

 Cells arrive ready to plate

 ioSensory Neurons are delivered in a cryopreserved format and are programmed to rapidly mature upon revival in the recommended media.
-The protocol for the generation of these cells is a three-phase process: Induction, which is carried out at bit.bio (Phase 0), Stabilisation for 7 days (Phase 1), and Maintenance (Phase 2) during which the ioSensory Neurons mature.
+The protocol for the generation of these cells is a two-phase process: Induction, which is carried out at bit.bio, Stabilisation for 7 days (Phase 1), and Maintenance (Phase 2) during which the ioSensory Neurons mature.
 Phases 1 and 2 after revival of cells are carried out by the customer.

 Product information